 Every year, the government-appointed Board of Trustees releases a report on the financial outlook for the Social Security and Medicare Trust Funds.
-The Trustees released the 2018 Trustees Report on June 5, 2018.
+The Trustees released the 2021 Trustees Report on August 31, 2021.
 It reported:

 - The combined trust fund reserves are projected to become depleted in 2034, if Congress does not act before then — one year earlier than projected last year.
 At that time, there will be sufficient income coming in to pay 78% of scheduled benefits.

 - The projected actuarial deficit over the 75-year long-range period is 3.54% of taxable payroll — higher than the 3.21% projected in last year's report.

 - The total annual cost of the program is projected to exceed total annual income, for the first time since 1982, in 2021 and remain higher throughout the 75-year projection period.
 As a result, asset reserves are expected to decline during 2021.
 Social Security’s cost has exceeded its non-interest income since 2010.

 Reports From The Board Of Trustees

 Status of the Social Security and Medicare Programs